 If soil appears to be clay or sand, work in one-third organic material to the existing soil.
 Then mix in a starter fertilizer, following the instructions on the package.

 Fill the hole with enough amended soil so that the plant is planted at the same level as it was in the pot.
-Remove plant from the container, loosening the roots around the edge.
+Remove plant from the container, loosening the roots around the edges.
 Gently place the plant in the hole and backfill with amended soil.

 Water the new plant thoroughly.
 To stimulate root growth and reduce plant shock, use Dr. Earth Starter Fertilizer, E.B.
 Stone Sure Start, Superthrive or Ferti•lome Root Stimulator.